yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_rest.rst

       accountName : :type:`string`, :required:`required`
          Indicates which account you are connecting to. username : :type:`string`, :required:`required`
-         Unique identifier for user or device.
+         Unique user name for authentication.

 .. rubric:: Responses